johnny550/Pace-Mobile/README.md

 # pace

 Crawls over a data set stored on Google's Firbase and renders it through nice and intuitive graphs.
+The data can be vizualized by year, month, or even day

 ## Build Setup